 George Romero was punk rock before there was a word for it; he ran a successful television advertising company for around a decade when he decided to make Night of the Living Dead.
 He did this with a DIY ethos and lived in a time when it was possible to successfully work outside the Hollywood system.
 The film is a complete reflection of its times.
 Duane Jones as a black lead in 1968 is nothing short of revolutionary.
 Romero always claimed that he was simply the best actor that auditioned for the role and that in Night he wasn’t consciously trying to talk about race; it just bled through onto the screen.

 Those who didn’t grow up in the late ’60s may need a little context to get just how that bleed-through could even happen.
-College students were being murdered by the National Guard at Kent State, the Vietnam War saw bloody new heights with instances like “The Tet Offensive” and the “Mai Lai Massacre”, both Bobby Kennedy and Martin Luther King Jr .were assassinated, the civil rights struggle seemed to be devolving into more violence as more black people were killed and dehumanized, the Chicago riots at the DNC in regards to police brutality, etc etc…
+The Vietnam War saw bloody new heights with instances like “The Tet Offensive” and the “Mai Lai Massacre”, both Bobby Kennedy and Martin Luther King Jr. were assassinated, the civil rights struggle seemed to be devolving into more violence as more black people were killed and dehumanized, the Chicago riots at the DNC in regards to police brutality, etc., etc…

 For the first time I remember questioning the world around me and the systems that are in place.
 How would we treat each other if the dead actually did come back?
 Romero made me wonder if we would work together to survive and somehow carry on, or if we would slowly and surely fuck each other over into extinction.
 I had never seen a horror film where the creatures weren’t the biggest thing to fear.
 It’s a big enough problem that the entire cast is trapped in a farmhouse surrounded by the walking dead, but the bigger drama happens inside.
 Humans really are the monsters lurking in the shadows.
 The power struggle between the bigoted traditional white family man and the outspoken younger black man is emblematic of what many whites feared was actually happening in the real world anyway.